 If the streets could talk, what would they have to say?

-Alice Parsons, founder of Castles in the Sky Projects and curator of Back in the Pink, leads a special walking tour of Bradford city centre – and shows the history of the city’s LGBTQ+ activism, nightlife and community that hides here in plain sight.
+Alice Parsons, founder of Castles in the Sky Projects and curator of Back in the Pink, lead a special walking tour of Bradford city centre – and showed the history of the city’s LGBTQ+ activism, nightlife and community that hides here in plain sight.

 About the Back in the Pink Weekender

-Back in the Pink, Bradford 2025’s series dedicated to the rich and radical history of LGBTQ+ life in the city, continues with a weekend-long celebration of gay life – past, present and future.
+Back in the Pink was Bradford 2025’s series dedicated to the rich and radical history of LGBTQ+ life in the city, with a weekend-long celebration of gay life – past, present and future.

-Travel back in time to explore the activism, community and culture of Bradford’s LGBTQ+ communities in the late 20th century.
-Connect with today’s LGBTQ+ community at workshops, discussions and a Saturday-night party.
-And consider how together, we can preserve our own communities’ histories for generations to come.
+We travelled back in time to explore the activism, community and culture of Bradford’s LGBTQ+ communities in the late 20th century.
+We connected with today’s LGBTQ+ community at workshops, discussions and a Saturday-night party.

 Credits